Hardwired Smoke Detector Beeping with New Battery: Why It Won't Stop

 You installed a fresh battery in your hardwired smoke detector, heard one confirmation chirp, waited for the silence that was supposed to follow, and instead the detector keeps chirping every 30 seconds like nothing changed.
 This is one of the most frustrating smoke detector problems because you've already done the obvious fix — replaced the battery — and it didn't work.

-The good news is that you're almost certainly not dealing with a broken detector or a defective battery.
-The issue is almost always something else entirely, and it's very fixable once you understand how hardwired detectors work.
+You're almost certainly not dealing with a broken detector or a defective battery.
+The issue is something else entirely, and it's very fixable once you understand how hardwired detectors work.

 Hardwired Detectors Run on Both Power and Battery — Understanding the Setup

-A hardwired smoke detector is wired into your home's 110-volt electrical circuit.
-It draws power from that circuit constantly.
-But it also has a backup battery inside — typically a 9-volt battery accessed from the outside of the unit — that powers the detector in case your power goes out.
+A hardwired smoke detector draws power from your home's 110-volt electrical circuit constantly, with a backup battery inside — typically a 9-volt — that powers the detector only during power outages.

-The battery is supposed to be passive.
+The battery is passive during normal operation.
 It sits there doing nothing while the detector runs on house power.
-Only when the house power fails does the battery kick in and keep the detector operational.
+Only when the house power fails does the battery kick in.
 When everything is working normally, that backup battery lasts years because it's barely being used.

-When you hear a low-battery chirp from a hardwired detector, the detector is telling you that the backup battery is dying.
+When you hear a low-battery chirp from a hardwired detector, the detector is saying the backup battery is dying.
 You swap in a fresh battery, which fixes the power backup problem.
-But if the chirping continues, the issue isn't the battery anymore — it's something else entirely.
+But if the chirping continues, the issue isn't the battery — it's the processor's stored error state.

 The Processor Error State — Why New Battery Doesn't Stop the Chirp

 The fix requires a full reset of the system, and the order matters.
-You're going to power down the detector completely, drain the residual charge, and then bring it back online so the processor can start fresh.
+You're going to power down the detector completely, drain the residual charge, and then bring it back online so the processor starts fresh.

-When you flip the breaker back on and the detector powers up, it should chirp once.
+When the detector powers up, it should chirp once.
 That's the confirmation beep.
 After that single beep, silence should follow.

 If you hear continued chirping at regular intervals after that confirmation beep, the reset didn't take.
 Try the entire procedure again, but this time hold the test button for a full 30 seconds instead of 20.
-Occasionally it takes that extra time for the processor to fully clear.
+Some detector processors need that extra time to fully discharge and clear.

 Power Supply Issues That Masquerade as Battery Problems